netreconlab/parse-hipaa/README.md

 PARSE_SERVER_URL # Server URL, default is http://parse:${PORT}/parse
 PARSE_PUBLIC_SERVER_URL # Public Server URL, default is http://localhost:${PORT}/parse
 PARSE_SERVER_CLOUD # Path to cloud code, default is /parse/cloud/main.js
-PARSE_SERVER_MOUNT_GRAPHQL # Enable graphql, default is 1
-PARSE_SET_USER_CLP # Set the Class Level Permissios of the _User schema so only authenticated users can access, default 1 PARSE_SERVER_ALLOW_CLIENT_CLASS_CREATION # String value of 'false' or 'true'.
+PARSE_SERVER_MOUNT_GRAPHQL # Enable graphql, default is 'true' PARSE_SET_USER_CLP # Set the Class Level Permissios of the _User schema so only authenticated users can access, default 1 PARSE_SERVER_ALLOW_CLIENT_CLASS_CREATION # String value of 'false' or 'true'.
 Prohibits class creation on the client side.
-Classes can still be created using Parse Dashboard by `useMasterKey`, default 'false'.
+Classes can still be created using Parse Dashboard by `useMasterKey`, default 'false'
-PARSE_SERVER_ALLOW_CUSTOM_OBJECTID: 'true' # Required to be true for ParseCareKit
-PARSE_SERVER_ENABLE_SCHEMA_HOOKS: 'true'
-PARSE_SERVER_DIRECT_ACCESS: 'false' # Known to cause crashes when true on single instance of server and not behind public server
-PARSE_SERVER_ENABLE_PRIVATE_USERS: 'false'
-PARSE_USING_PARSECAREKIT # If you are not using ParseCareKit, set this to 0, or else enable with 1.
-The default value is 1
+PARSE_SERVER_ALLOW_CUSTOM_OBJECTID # Required to be true for ParseCareKit PARSE_SERVER_ENABLE_SCHEMA_HOOKS # Keeps the schema in sync across all instances PARSE_SERVER_DIRECT_ACCESS # Known to cause crashes when true on single instance of server and not behind public server PARSE_SERVER_ENABLE_PRIVATE_USERS # Set to 'true' if new users should be created without public read and write access PARSE_USING_PARSECAREKIT # If you are not using ParseCareKit, set this to 'false', or else enable with 'true'.
+The default value is 'true'
-PARSE_VERBOSE: 'false'
+PARSE_VERBOSE # Enable verbose output on the server
 POSTGRES_PASSWORD: # Needed for wait-for-postgres.sh.
 Should be the same as POSTGRES_PASSWORD in netreconlab/hipaa-postgres
 ```